About Jamie Lynne Grumet and “I Am Not the Babysitter”:

 This blog originally started as a way to keep our family informed through the adoption process.
 It then turned in to a way to connect with other adoptive parents and breastfeeding moms.
 In all of those relationships formed, each one of us was looking for support.

-I am chronically mistaken for the babysitter of my children.
-Ironically, our babysitter is always mistaken for my kids’ mom- even when I’m there!
-Although never malicious, racism plays a part in why people automatically assume to know our family dynamic (or lack thereof).
+When Samuel was adopted into our family, I started getting mistaken for the babysitter of both of my children.
+Although never malicious, racism has a part in why people automatically assume to know our family dynamic (or lack thereof).
+We took on the name “I Am Not the Babysitter” as a joke and a gentle reminder that assumptions are often incorrect.
 I hope that, with this blog, people will get a chance to see a family that may look a little different, but is as close and loving as a family that meets the stereotypical ideal.
 It is time to break barriers, stop making assumptions, and realize that families come in all different shapes and sizes and still define the term.